Kolpashnikova/mlops-project/README.md

 - download data from a public bucket `https://mlops-project.nyc3.digitaloceanspaces.com`

-To do that you can use the following script:
+To do that, you can use the following script:

 ```bash
 python scripts/access_public_bucket.py